$f(Q,L_m)$ gravity, and its cosmological implications: Cosmological models

-The system of Eqs.~(\ref{b1}) and (\ref{b2}) does admit a de Sitter type solution for a vacuum Universe, with $H=H_0={\rm constant}$, corresponding to $3H_0^2=-\beta/2\alpha$, which requires that either $\alpha$ or $\beta$ are negative.
-The effective densities and pressures are given by
+The system of Eqs.~(\ref{bb1}) and (\ref{bb2}) admits a de Sitter-type solution in a vacuum Universe, characterized by a constant Hubble parameter \(H = H_0\).
+This solution satisfies the relation $3 H_0^2 = -\frac{\beta}{2 \alpha}$, which implies that either \(\alpha\) or \(\beta\) must be negative.
+The corresponding effective energy densities and pressures are given by

 leading to the energy balance equation